 - Transparent secure TN3270 connections

-Replacing FTP for Mainframes - Rise of Seamless SFTP
+Replacing FTP for Mainframes - The Rise of Seamless SFTP

 Insecure FTP is obsolete, and should not be used because of the serious security flaws associated with the protocol.
 This is an accepted fact in the distributed (Unix, Linux, and Windows) server world.
 Unfortunately, this statement is not as true as it should be in many organizations that employ mainframes.
-Many large respected organizations still put their reputation and valuable data at risk every day by continuing to use an obsolete and unprotected protocol like FTP.
+Many large respected organizations still put their reputation and valuable data at risk every day by continuing to use the obsolete and insecure FTP protocol.

 Relying on legacy protocols for critical file transfers and administrative connections is a risky proposition, but we understand why large mainframe users have been slow to adopt SFTP and SSH as the safe and secure standard.